Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

 1. **Sales Revenue**: Total revenue generated from sales over a specific period.
 2. **Sales Quantity**: Total number of units or products sold.
 3. **Average Order Value (AOV)**: Average revenue earned per order.
-4. **Customer Acquisition Cost (CAC)**: Cost incurred to acquire a new customer.
-5. **Customer Lifetime Value (CLV)**: Predicted revenue that a customer will generate over their lifetime.
+4. **Customer Lifetime Duration**: How long ago customer last interacted with the business.
-6. **Sales Growth Rate**: Percentage increase or decrease in sales over a defined period.
+5. **Sales Growth Rate**: Percentage increase or decrease in sales over a defined period.
-7. **Customer Retention Rate**: Percentage of customers retained over a period.
-8. **Sales by Product Category**: Revenue or quantity of sales for each product category.
-9. **Sales by Customer Segment**: Revenue or quantity of sales by different customer segments (e.g., new customers vs. returning customers).
+6. **Sales by Customer Segment**: Revenue or quantity of sales by different customer segments (e.g., new customers vs. returning customers).
+7. **Sales by Product Category**: Revenue or quantity of sales for each product category.
-10. **Sales by Territory**: Revenue or quantity of sales by geographical territory.
+8. **Sales by Territory**: Revenue or quantity of sales by geographical territory.
-11. **Sales by Time Period (Calendar)**: Revenue or quantity of sales analyzed over different time periods (daily, weekly, monthly, quarterly, annually).
+9. **Sales by Time Period (Calendar)**: Revenue or quantity of sales analyzed over different time periods (daily, weekly, monthly, quarterly, annually).
-12. **Product Performance**: Analysis of how well each product is selling (e.g., top-selling products, slow-moving products).
+10. **Product Performance**: Analysis of how well each product is selling (e.g., top-selling products, slow-moving products).
-13. **Customer Churn Rate**: Percentage of customers who stopped buying your product or service.

 ## Data Cleaning:

 I used Microsoft Excel for cleaning the datasets.
 In this phase I checked for duplicate entries, corrected typographical errors, joined column from external dataset, removed redundant columns, organized the data by sorting and filtering.
 In addition to the existing tables, I have also used an updated [AdventureWorks sample databases](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks) for imputing missing values in the existing tables.
 For this task I used Microsoft SQL Server for querying the relevant data.

-I've documented all the changes made in the datasets in this [Changelog](https://docs.google.com/document/d/1Lkti0vkrVCjyIRbY__gWmLg4-YVXavDR0ro0j2RtG0Q/edit?usp=sharing).

 ## Data Transformation: